Skip to main content

 NCFail

-An NCFail exception signals to Hathor protocol that a contract's creation or execution has failed.
+An NCFail exception signals to Hathor engine that a contract's creation or execution has failed.
 Use it in your blueprint's methods to indicate execution failures.
-Also, define subclasses of NCFail to provide more specific and clearer failure reasons for contract users.
+Also, define subclasses of NCFail to provide more specific and clearer failure reasons for contract users (wallets and other contracts).

 Usage: